kkruel8100/Train-Scheduler-Challenge/README.md

 #### The app calculates the next train arrival relative to the current time.

-#### This app differs from the Train-Scheduler with the additional component of updating the minutes to arrival and the next train time once every minute.
+#### This app differs from the Train-Scheduler with the additional component of updating the "minutes to arrival" and the "next train time" once every minute.